mykolasbar/to_do_list_with_localstorage/README.md

 Task manager (in Lithuanian).
-Includes unctionality for editing and deleting tasks.
+Includes functionality for editing and deleting tasks.